ontodev/robot/docs/validate.md

 ### Invalid Presence Rule Error

 A rule of the presence type must be in the form of a truth value.
 If this is ommitted it defaults to 'true'.
 For example, the following are valid: `is-required true`, `is-excluded`, `is-excluded false`.
 See: [Validation Rule Syntax](#validation-rule-syntax).

+### Column Out of Range Error

+When a wildcard is used as part of a rule, the column number indicated must not be greater than the number of columns that are in the table data provided.
+See: [Wildcards](#wildcards).